 We are required to publish the results on our own website and a government website.
-This is information based on data as at the 5th of April 2017.
+This is information based on data as of the 5th of April 2022.

-The mean gender pay gap between male and female employees is 22.29%, with female being lower.
+The mean gender pay gap between male and female employees is 10.58%, with female being lower.
+This has reduced over the past 12 months.

 Gender Split Pay Quartiles